 If you’re looking for a cheap, fun and quick project to do with the kids, have a go at making eggheads.
 There are lots of different seeds you can grow in eggheads, but the best seeds for eggheads are microgreens.

 Microgreens are fast to germinate and only take a few days before your eggheads start to take on their own personality.
 The kids will love their microgreen hairstyles and you can cut them off when making your favourite meals and enjoy their nutrient-dense benefits.

 How to grow an egghead

 When you’re next making breakfast or cooking up a storm, start collecting eggshells.
 Think about the space you’ll need for the soil and crack them towards the top of the egg.
 Empty out the contents and give them a wash underwater.
 You’ll need to remove the lining by just rubbing them with your fingers on the inside of the shell.
 Put them in a spot to dry.

-Grab yourself some markers from CleverPatch and the kids can start designing the outside.
+Grab yourself some permanent markers and the kids can start designing the outside.
 You’ll also need to make a small hole in the bottom of the egg for drainage.
 We had a chat about inviting them all to a party and what types of faces we could draw to create each character.

 Using empty toilet rolls cut different heights for the egg bodies.
 You can decorate these once their hair grows and you can see what type of person they might be.